ZoeLeBlanc/is310-computing-humanities-2022/_materials/advanced_python/03-complex-python.md

 print(jane)
 ```

-Let's say that we want to "modernize" every classic book on Project Guttenberg.
+Let's say that we want to "modernize" every classic book on Project Gutenberg.
 The first step is to write a program to read a single book in, replace the words, and then write it back out to a file.

-I've pushed the Guttenberg version of Pride and Prejudice to this directory [here]({{site.baseurl}}/assets/files/PrideandPrejudice.txt) and the skeleton of the code needed to convert the text:
+I've pushed the Gutenberg version of Pride and Prejudice to this directory [here]({{site.baseurl}}/assets/files/PrideandPrejudice.txt) and the skeleton of the code needed to convert the text:

 ```python
 filename = "pg42671.txt"